-A compassionate listener and insightful interviewer, Daiene (pronounced Diane) investigated many subjects, including social, cultural, educational, economic, healthcare and other concerns.
+A compassionate listener and insightful interviewer, Daiene (pronounced Diane) investigated many subjects, including social, cultural, educational, economic, healthcare, and many other concerns.
 Now she’s committing herself to directly helping you and advancing local matters at the front line of public service.

-For thirty years, Daiene has been an active volunteer and community supporter.
-She is a strong advocate on women’s issues, passionate champion for social justice, and hands-on volunteer for poverty reduction – including ten years at the St. John’s Kitchen helping prepare meals.
+For over thirty years, Daiene has been an active volunteer and community supporter.
+She is a strong advocate on women’s issues, passionate champion for social justice, and hands-on volunteer for poverty reduction – including many years at the St. John’s Kitchen helping prepare meals.

-With husband John, she spent three decades in Kitchener and welcomed firstborn Andrew while refurbishing a century old home in the downtown.
-The household grew to include Curtis and Claire in the Forest Hill neighbourhood.
-Today, with the family grown, Daiene is re-dedicating her energy to helping people across the community through this form of public service.
+With husband John, they settled into their first home in downtown Kitchener and soon welcomed firstborn, Andrew.
+Their family grew to include Curtis and Claire as they moved to the Forest Hill neighbourhood.
+Today, with the family grown, Daiene is re-dedicating her energy to helping people across the community through public service.